-Figure 13 - Controls & Features
+Figure 12 - Controls & Features

-FRONT DOOR HANDLE: The firebox door allows you to load wood into your stove; a wood handle operates the door.
+DOOR HANDLE: The firebox door allows you to load wood into your stove; a wood handle operates the door.
 To open the door, pull up on the handle and swing the door away from the stove.
 To latch the door, push the door tightly towards the firebox then continue to push the handle in and down until it latches shut.
 Gently pull on the door handle to make sure it is properly latched.

-PRIMARY AIR CONTROL: The primary air control lever is located under the ash lip.
+AIR CONTROL: The primary air control lever is located under the ash lip.
 The primary air control allows you to regulate the amount of air entering the firebox.
 Generally, the more air allowed into the firebox, the faster the rate of burn and the higher the heat output; conversely, less air creates a slower burn, with lower heat output.
 For maximum airflow, pull the lever out as far as possible; move the lever inwards as far as possible for minimum airflow (does not close completely).

-Figure 14 - Air Control
+Figure 13 - Air Control

-BYPASS HANDLE: The bypass handle controls the bypass door inside the stove.
-When the handle is pointed towards the front of the stove, the bypass door is open, and when the handle is pointed towards the rear of the stove, the bypass door is closed.
+BYPASS ROD HANDLE: The bypass handle controls the bypass door inside the stove.
+The spring handle should always be used to move the bypass rod.
+A leather wood stove glove is recommended.
+When the rod is pulled out towards the front of the stove, the bypass door is open, and when the rod is pushed in, towards the rear of the stove, the bypass door is closed.
 The bypass door directs the flow of combustion products through or around the catalytic combustor.
-When the bypass handle is open, combustion products are directed around the catalytic combustor.
-The bypass handle should be open when first staring a fire until the catalytic combustor heats up to activation temperature, and whenever opening the front door to load the stove.
-When the bypass handle is closed, combustion products are directed through the catalytic combustor.
-The bypass handle should be closed once the catalytic combustor heats up to activation temperature, and remain closed whenever the stove is burning and in the active temperature range.
+When the bypass handle is pulled out, combustion products are directed around the catalytic combustor.
+The bypass handle should be pulled out when first staring a fire until the catalytic combustor heats up to activation temperature, and whenever opening the front door to load the stove.
+When the bypass handle is pushed in, combustion products are directed through the catalytic combustor.
+The bypass handle should be pushed in once the catalytic combustor heats up to activation temperature, and remain pushed in whenever the stove is burning and in the active temperature range.